-- the likelihood that an active market for the shares will develop; - · the liquidity of any such market; - · the ability of stockholders to sell their common stock; or - the prices that stockholders may be able to obtain for their common stock.
+- the likelihood that an active market for the shares will develop; - the liquidity of any such market; - the ability of stockholders to sell their common stock; or - the prices that stockholders may be able to obtain for their common stock.

 In connection with our July 2004 private placement, we entered into a registration rights agreement with Friedman, Billings, Ramsey & Co. on behalf of the holders of common stock issued in the private placement.
 We also agreed to file the registration statement of which this prospectus is a part for the benefit of the holders of 20,850,000 shares of our common stock issued in the private placement and to use our commercially reasonable efforts to have this registration statement declared effective as promptly as practicable, but not later than six months after the filing (subject to certain extensions).
-We agreed to cause this registration statement to remain effective until the first to occur of (1) the disposition of all shares of common stock sold in the private placement under a registration statement or pursuant to Rule 144 (k) under the Securities Act or (3) the date that is two years after the effective date of this registration statement.
+We agreed to cause this registration statement to remain effective until the first to occur of (1) the disposition of all shares of common stock sold in the private placement under a registration statement or pursuant to Rule 144, (2) the date on which the shares of common stock sold in the private placement are saleable under Rule 144 (k) under the Securities Act or (3) the date that is two years after the effective date of this registration statement.
 Following effectiveness of this registration statement, 20,850,000 shares sold in our July 2004 private placement will be freely tradeable.